NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### Sensors

 * If able to set in hardware, ensure pH and TDS meters use EC (mS/cm), aka PPM(500) or PPM(TDS).
-EC is considered a normalized measurement, while PPM can be split into different categories depending on sensor chemistry in use.
+EC is considered a normalized measurement, while PPM can be split into different scale categories depending on sensor chemistry in use.
 PPM based sensors operating in a non-EC/PPM(500)/PPM(TDS)-based mode will need to have their PPM scale explicitly set.
 * Many different kinds of hobbyist sensors label its analog output `AO` (or `Ao`), and OneWire data `DO` (or `Do`, `DQ`, `Dq`) - however, always check your specific sensor's datasheet.
-  * Sensor pins used for event triggering when measurements go above/below a pre-set tolerance can be safely ignored, as the software implementation of this mechanism is more versatile and less costly.
+  * Sensor pins used for event triggering when measurements go above/below a pre-set tolerance can be safely ignored, as the software implementation of this mechanism is more versatile.
 * Some meters (such as pH, but also seen on others) may also have additional `To` (or `TO`) pin for an analog temperature output to use in sensor value refinement.
-These can be set up as additional analog water temp sensors and then tied to the pH meter object later on.
+These can be set up as additional analog water temperature sensors and then tied to the pH meter object later on.
-* CO2 sensors are a bit unique - they require a 24 hour powered initialization period to burn off manufacturing chemicals, not to mention require `Vcc` for the heating element (5v @ 130mA for MQ-135), so cannot use parasitic power mode.
-Then to calibrate, you have to set it outside for a while and then calibrate its voltage to the current global CO2 level.
+* CO2 sensors are a bit unique - they require a 24 hour powered initialization period to burn off manufacturing chemicals, not to mention require `Vcc` for the heating element (5v @ 130mA for MQ-135) thus cannot use parasitic power mode.
+Then to calibrate, you have to set it outside while active until its voltage stabilizes, then calibrate its stabilized voltage to the current global known CO2 level.

 We also ask that our users report any broken sensors (outside of bad calibration data) for us to consider adding support to (also consider sponsoring our work on [Patreon](www.patreon.com/nachtrave)).

 ## Memory Callouts

 The total number of objects (sensors, pumps, relays, probes, etc.) that the controller can support at once depends on how much free memory your MCU has available, with larger memory scaling with cost.
-We're currently targeting Mega2560 at minimum for this time, with hopes that we can still cram it into an UNO when we're finished.
+We're currently targeting Mega2560 at minimum at this time.

 ## Example Usage